BIONF/HaMStR/README.md

 	6. bash ./bin/install_data.sh

 Please configure your HaMStR to your personal needs and preferences with the following steps.
-To set the ENV variable $ONESEQDIR add the following line to your .bashrc or .bash_profile.
+To set the ENV variable $ONESEQDIR add the following line to your .bashrc or .bash_profile (and reload your terminal).

 	7. export ONESEQDIR=/absolute/path/to/your/hamstr

 Run the provided configure script to wrap everything up.
+Please change into your hamstr/bin directory.
 For Linux users:

-	8. bash ./bin/configure -p -n
+	8. bash ./configure -p -n

 OR for MaxOSX users: